JacobHP/Car_Pricing/README.md

 In this project, I scraped car information and prices from the internet, cleaned and analysed the data and built a regression model to predict car prices.
 I settled on using a **TBC** model which achieved a CV RMSE of **TBC** and an RMSE on unseen test data of **TBC**.

-The current website I have chosen to scrape from is UK car website Autotrader.
-I will not be uploading any of the data but will upload the scraping script.
+The website I chose to scrape from was UK car website Autotrader.
+I will not be uploading any of the data but have uploaded the scraping script.

 # 1. Scraping

-I used Selenium and BeautifulSoup (bs4) to scrape information from UK car website Autotrader.
-I have not uploaded any of the scraped data here but the script is available to reproduce similar data.
+I used Selenium and BeautifulSoup (bs4) to scrape the data.

 Initial Limitations:
 * Autotrader limited to first 100 pages (i.e. even if there were 40k cars of a brand, I could only scrape ~1300 for a given search setting).